GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 - **An username**.
 Your unique username on GDevelop's websites and services.
 - **A biography**.
 Introduce yourself in a few words, tell us who you are and what you do.
 - **A donation link**.
-Useful to bind your Patreon, Paypal, Ko-fi, or any URL.
+Useful for linking your Patreon, Paypal, Ko-fi, or any URL.
 - Is your subscription to the **GDevelop Newsletter** is active.
 - Is your subscription to **the analytics of your games** is active.
 - The current **GDevelop subscription** running on your account.